 Make every room feel instantly more cozy and festive by lighting all the candles.
 Go for a mix of heights and trail some ivy along the base to add in some greenery.

 If you've got kids or pets, the latest LED, battery-operated candles look so lifelike – and you don't have to worry about fire hazards or the mess of dripping wax.
-Just take a look at these Truglow candles by Lights4Fun on Amazon.
+Just take a look at these Truglow candle (opens in new tab)s by Lights4Fun on Amazon.

 What is trending for Christmas decorations this year?

-'If you’re thinking of switching up your Christmas decorating theme to a rustic one this year, think stylish and pared back with a limited color palette,' says Jess Martin, decoration expert at Ginger Ray.
+'If you’re thinking of switching up your Christmas decorating theme to a rustic one this year, think stylish and pared back with a limited color palette,' says Jess Martin, decoration expert at Ginger Ray (opens in new tab).

 'We’ve all seen those gorgeous Scandi Christmas set ups on Pinterest thinking how amazing they look and how it would be the perfect feel for Christmas – you can achieve it!'